k636174/website/contents/docs/install/15.03/en/index.md

     # service mysqld start

 ### Initialization of Hatohol DB
-Use the following command to initialize Hatohol DB
+Use the following command to initialize and input initial data Hatohol DB.

     $ hatohol-db-initiator --db_user <User name of MySQL root user> --db_password <User password of MySQL root user>

 Tips:

 - If the root password of the MySQL server is not set, use "".
-- You can change the user name and the password of the created DB with --hatohol-db-user and --hatohol-db-password options.
+- You can change the DB name, the user name and the password of the created DB by editing hatohol.conf. hatohol.conf is installed in /etc/hatohol/hatohol.conf.
+The following is way to edit hatohol.conf.
-    - Then, you need to fix the /etc/hatohol/hatohol.conf as the following.

 ```
 [mysql]
 - database=hatohol
-+ database=your DB name
++ database=your any DB name

 - user=hatohol
-+ user=user name of MySQL root user
++ user=your any user name of DB

 - password=hatohol
-+ password= password of MySQL root user
++ password= your any password of DB

 [FaceRest]
 workers=4